-Did you know?
 Customers are more likely to buy items that are on eye level, so place your most expensive item substitute on eye-level shelves to incentivize the purchase of products with better margins.

 For example, many grocery stores sell containers of pre-diced onions near the regular onion displays.
 Or, retailers place their brand of white T-shirts next to a fan favorite such as Hanes.

-Impulse items are typically small, low-cost items that customers can easily add to their purchase.
-Think candy, junk jewelry, cards, or snacks.
+Impulse item cross merchandising is when you place impulse items—products often purchased without forethought—in areas of your store where shoppers are most likely to notice them.
+Impulse items are typically small, low-cost items that customers can easily add to their purchase (like candy, costume jewelry, cards, or snacks).
 Places where impulse buys are likely to occur include the area around the register, store entrances, end-cap displays, and sale or bargain areas.

-6. Bestsellers Draw Customers’ Attention
+6. Use Bestsellers to Draw Customers’ Attention

-7. Inspire Shoppers With Rack Arrangements
+7. Inspire Customers With Complementary Rack Arrangements

 I suggest starting with a key piece—either something bright, printed, or a bestseller—and layering out with matching items from there.
-The key product will draw the customer’s attention, and the surrounding pieces will be logical add-on’s to their look.
+The key product will draw the customer’s attention, and the surrounding pieces will be logical add-ons to their look.

 Additionally, merchandising each rack with a specific color family will make it easy for shoppers to find compatible pieces and incentivize them to purchase a matching product to go with their initial item.

-For example, at my boutique, we would arrange our racks so that whenever we had a skirt or outerwear piece, some of our bestsellers, the surrounding items would be shirts or blouses that could easily match and make the interest piece into an outfit.
+For example, at my boutique, we would arrange our racks so that whenever we had a skirt or outerwear piece (some of our bestsellers), the surrounding items would be shirts or blouses that could easily match.
+This turned the interest piece into an outfit.
 Customers loved that when they grabbed a jacket off the rack, they didn’t have to search high and low for a matching shirt.